Chiral Analysis of the Nucleon Mass and Sigma Commutator: Comparison of the LECs and the σ -term

 \subsection{Comparison of the LECs}

-Here, we wish to make a comparison between the $\chi$EFT renormalized series coefficients of the nucleon extracted using our three FRR schemes and those LECs obtained in earlier $\chi$PT work.
+Here, we wish to make a comparison between the $\chi$EFT renormalized RSCs of the nucleon extracted using our three FRR schemes and those LECs obtained in earlier $\chi$PT work.
 In $\chi$PT, the chiral expansion of the nucleon mass in SU(2) is written as \cite{SvenSteininger_1998,SU2chiPTmassexpBecher,EOMSFuchs,SU2chiPTmassexpSchindler}

-where $m$ is the renormalized nucleon mass in the chiral limit and the coefficients $k_i$ are linear combinations of the renormalized LECs.
+where $m$ is the renormalized nucleon mass in the chiral limit, $\mu$ is the renormalization parameter, and the coefficients $k_i$ are linear combinations of the renormalized LECs.
 Explicitly, the $k_i$ are

-and $k_3$ is provided in Eq.~\eqref{eq:17}. $g_A$ and $F$ are the chiral limit values of the axial-vector coupling constant and pion decay constant respectively.
-In line with common practice we take them at the physical values $g_A =1.27$ and $F=f_\phi=93$ MeV.
+and $k_3$ is provided in Eq.~\eqref{eq:17}. $g_A$ and $f_\phi$ are the chiral limit values of the axial-vector coupling constant and pion decay constant, respectively.

 We note that the values of $k_3$ found in the relativistic schemes are different from that found in the HB scheme.
 Clearly, in the limit $M_N\to \infty$, the term proportional to $g_A^2/M_N$ vanishes, and